 Record 2”{‘id’: 2, ‘name’: ‘John D’}”

 It is often relatively straightforward to convert semi-structured data into structured data.
-Converting semi-structured data into structured data is often done during the data transformation stage in an ETL or ELT process.
+Converting semi-structured data into structured data is often done during the Data Transformation stage in an ETL or ELT process.